Playas Gon' Play

 "Playas Gon' Play" is the second and final single from American girl group 3LW's self-titled debut album (2000).
-The single was released in April 2001.
-Although the song was a favorite among fans, it peaked at only number 81 on the Billboard Hot 100.
+The single was released in April 2001 and peaked at number 81 on the Billboard Hot 100.
 It performed moderately on the UK Singles Chart, where it peaked at number 21.
 In 2017, Billboard named the song number 89 on their list of "100 Greatest Girl Group Songs of All Time".
 The song featured lead vocals by Naturi Naughton.